viorble/Lecture-Database/ch04_entity_replationship_modeling.md

 PK: in a separated cell with bold and underline font

 # Implementing Multi-valued Attributes
+  - If necessary, replace multi-value attribute by creating several new attributes
+  - If necessary, replace multi-value attribute by creating an new entity
 <div class="grid">
     <img src="restricted/CFig04_04.jpg" alt="">
     <img src="restricted/CFig04_05.jpg" alt="">